-In the RRC_CONNECTED state the measurement period for intra frequency measurements is 800ms, unless the UE is capable of NSSS-based RRM measurements and nsss-NumOccDiffPrecoders value n1 [2] is indicated by higher layers, by which the measurement period is [1600] ms. The NRSRP measurement accuracy shall be as specified in the sub-clauses TBD.
+In the RRC_CONNECTED state the measurement period for intra frequency measurements is 800ms, unless the UE is capable of NSSS-based RRM measurements and nsss-NumOccDiffPrecoders value n1 [2] is indicated by higher layers, by which the measurement period is [1600] ms. The NRSRP measurement accuracy shall be as specified in the sub-clauses 9.1.22A.1.